 Two delivery options:

-For M4A tracks I do both — folder file and embedded copy — since Apple needs the embed.
+For M4A tracks (AAC or ALAC — the cover-art atom is the same in both) I do both — folder file and embedded copy — since Apple needs the embed.

 How are the files organised when I get them back?